banach-space/llvm-tutor/README.md

 Adrien and Serge came up with some great, illustrative and self-contained examples that are great for learning and tutoring LLVM pass development.
 You'll notice that there are similar transformation and analysis passes available in this project.
-The implementations available here are based on the latest release of LLVM's API and have been refactored and documented to reflect what **I** (aka banach-space) found most challenging while studying them.
+The implementations available here reflect what **I** (aka banach-space) found most challenging while studying them.

 I also want to thank Min-Yih Hsu for his [blog series](https://medium.com/@mshockwave/writing-llvm-pass-in-2018-preface-6b90fa67ae82)